2012 Environmental Monitoring Advisory Group on Pesticides (EMAG-Pest) Annual Report

 - the impact on the environment of a specific compound, as done in post-registration field surveys associated with the use of a single pesticide.

 The group will promote the development of methodologies aimed at illustrating the different ways by which the data generated could feed risk assessment models and decision making, or even help in identifying efficient indicators of the quality of the environment.
-A particular emphasis will be given to links with developments in ecological modeling, linked to the SETAC Advisory Group on Ecological Modeling (Memorisk), with the aim to identify the approaches that may generate reliable data for model parameterization and for extrapolation purposes.
+A particular emphasis will be given to links with developments in ecological modeling, linked to the SETAC Interest Group on Ecological Modeling (Memorisk), with the aim to identify the approaches that may generate reliable data for model parameterization and for extrapolation purposes.

 The field of experience will cover all areas of the environmental assessment that is performed for PPP in a regulatory context, i.e. wildlife, terrestrial invertebrates such as honeybees, aquatic communities, but also the quality of soil and water compartments including ground water through measurements of the degree of contamination.

-Exchanges of views will be promoted within the group and with scientists that may wish to consult the advisory group in the context of the development, implementation and/or evaluation of post registration and monitoring studies.
+Exchanges of views will be promoted within the group and with scientists that may wish to consult the interest group in the context of the development, implementation and/or evaluation of post registration and monitoring studies.
 The experience gained within the group and with exchanges with end users is foreseen to improve the harmonization of the approaches undertaken and to facilitate extrapolation of data and study outcomes.